My notes on prototyping with local swift packages

 - Faster compile times than remote packages

-- Share packages across many xCode projects (iOS / macOS)
+- Share packages across many Xcode projects (iOS / macOS)

-How to setup a local package structure for prototyping
+How to set up a local package structure for prototyping

-- Make a folder called
+- Create a folder called

 /Packages/